 Remember that all ovens work slightly differently and bake times may need to be adjusted for your specific oven.

 If you haven't eaten these muffins the moment they come out of the oven, and you have some left for storage you can place them in an airtight container at room temperature for two days.
 If you stick them in the fridge, you can store them for a week.

-Blueberry and White Chocolate Muffins FAQ
+White Chocolate and Blueberry Muffins FAQ

 The trick to tall muffins is to use fresh baking powder or soda and to make sure the oven is at temperature before you start baking.
-Muffins are generally baked at a higher temperature than cakes, which results in a faster chemical reaction from the leaveners and a nice domed muffin.
+Muffins are generally baked at a higher temperature than cakes, which results in a faster chemical reaction from the leaveners and a lovely domed muffin.